Vanda Hădărean: Fitness career

 Following the advice of a good friend Hădărean started to compete in fitness modeling and fitness routines.
 She had a successful debut in fitness in 2005 by winning the Ms. Fitness Canada title and finishing fourth at the Ms. World Fitness event.
 She continued her fitness career by winning three more Ms. Fitness Canada titles (2006, 2007, 2008), a second place at Ms. World Fitness in 2007 and four consecutive Ms. World Fitness titles (2008, 2009, 2010 and 2011).

 Hădărean was on the cover of several magazines such as “Serious about fitness”, November 2005 and March 2008, “Ms. Fitness Magazine”, Spring 2008 and "Oxygen", October 2009.

 She is also a successful fitness coach.
 Three of the girls coached by her at Tumblers reached the podium in the junior and teen events at the 2008 Ms. Fitness Canada competition.
 Emily MacDougall and Alexa Charett came first and second in the teen event and Emily Tippins placed second in the junior category.

 Brand name

-Currently Hădǎrean coaches and trains through her signature “Inspired by Vanda” programs at Soma Health and Fitness Ottawa Canada.
+Currently Hădărean coaches and trains through her signature “Inspired by Vanda” programs at Soma Health and Fitness Ottawa Canada.
 She also makes promotional appearances and provides consultation services to gymnasts and other fitness, fitness model, and figure competitors.